wolfram-carbide/abhirathsharma.com/src/content/posts/a-tale-of-2-bike-rides.md

 One of the bike rides had me feeling like a star.
 It was a solid 67 km (It's the new 69 after all).
 Though initially, it was a bit of a drag, and I was wondering why did I even step out that day.
 But than after 20km into the ride, with proper fuelling, things clicked despite the multiple inclines.
 In fact, I was deliberately training through a lot of ascents because London Brighton route is not a flat one - it has a killer ascent right at the end.
 I felt strong coming back and overtook several Lime bikes around Hyde Park while silently judging them.
 But what struck me was how the hell did I go from "Why did I even step out today" to "I've got this, and can stretch till 100km easily".
 I was buzzing with questions.
 One main question was "How exactly does this all of this work?".

-I took mental notes and discussed it extensively with my best friends - Claude, ChatGPT and Gemini.
-Let's dig deeper.
+While I had an idea of energy systems from the podcasts I usually listen to, I wanted to dig deeper.
+I used the notes I took after the workout and discussed those extensively with my best friends - Claude, ChatGPT and Gemini to understand this better.

 ![Mood and fuel journey during a 67km ride](/images/posts/a-tale-of-2-bike-rides/mood-fuel-journey.png)